 - The New Press

-Publishes a number of excellent and accessible books on economics from a left perspective, including: The Color of Wealth, Field Guide to the U.S. Economy, Field Guide to the Global Economy, 10 Excellent Reasons Not to Hate Taxes, 10 Excellent Reasons for National Health Care, Wage Theft in America, and a range of other titles, including books that D&S distributes for United for a Fair Economy (click here for more information).
-The New Press's latest offering in left economics is Economics for the Rest of Us: Debunking the Science That Makes Life Dismal.
+Publishes a number of excellent and accessible books on economics from a left perspective, including: The Color of Wealth, Field Guide to the U.S. Economy, Field Guide to the Global Economy, 10 Excellent Reasons Not to Hate Taxes, 10 Excellent Reasons for National Health Care, Wage Theft in America, Economics for the Rest of Us: Debunking the Science That Makes Life Dismal, and other important books.

 - Population and Development Program

 Based at Hampshire College, and supported by private foundations, the Population and Development Program seeks to bring "a global perspective to the study and investigation of population and environmental issues."
 Population in Perspective is a high school-level curriculum resource that challenges students to think critically about national and international population, development, and environment issues.
 A 300-page guide offers readings, handouts, and creative teaching ideas on the impact of population on food, hunger, the environment, and poverty.

 Intended for use with the program Now, the web site offers considerable support for teachers including free transcripts, handouts, related resources, and extensively documented teaching strategies.
 Economics-related topics covered on the site include Global Women and Poverty, Corporate Governance, Medicare Reform, Global Health, Soft Drink Sales at Schools, and Rising Costs of Health Care.